Date of Review: 2nd April 2016

 Ease of use – 9 This was given the slightly less than perfect score due to the area under the rear glass that had a water mark that needed redoing.
 Non marking of rubber door seals is a massive bonus.

 Finish – 10 I can’t fault it I have to say.
 Buffing was a dream with one or two wipes to get the shine.
 Would I recommend this?
-Without a doubt, go and buy it, your car deserves a treat.
+Without a doubt, it seems expensive but a little goes a long way thus making this a great value for money product.